mattghali/interviewtest/q4/README.md

 Paging is also configured here, at least minimally, pointing to the code page that will be executed when CR0 triggers the actual switch into Protected mode.

+### On-board Device Initialization
+Following early initialization, firmware initializes onboard devices.
+First devices integrated into the chipset, like GPIO, the Programmable Interrupt Controller (APIC), working in conjunction with the on-die LAPIC on the CPU, and timers.
+Timers include the original PIT, the more modern HPET, and the RTC (or "CMOS clock").
+Serial ports and console in/out become available at this point, and the ME takes over clock signal generation.

+### PCI Device Enumeration
+Firmare enumerates the PCI buses, maps requested memory regions, assigns requested IRQs.
+Any expansion ROM code is detected and executed.
+Most modern motherboard bus interfaces like USB, SATA and LAN controllers are located on the PCI bus.
+The 'video bios' is generally the first option rom executed.
+Intel systems typically locate input devices like keyboard and mouse behind a "Super I/O" chip.
+SIO controls PS/2, serial and parallel interfaces.
+USB interfaces came up earlier, but any pre-OS use of USB input devices must trap the legacy interfaces.

+### Memory Map and Bootloading
+Before finding and running a boot loader, the firmware must define a map of system memory, which the bootloader access via a real mode interupt service.
+This map blocks out areas of memory available to the loader/OS, ACPI tables with hardware information, nonvolatile storage regions, and blocks mapped to the APICs.
+The firmware finally calls Int 19h, "Load Image", which runs the OS loader.

+### OS Loader
+The OS loader routine in the firmware is called the "UEFI boot manager".
+This code can read a standardized configuration from a designated area of nonvolatile memory, and read efi binaries off FAT formatted "efi system" partitions.
+From an ordered list stored in nvram, the boot manager chooses a partition, loads and runs the efi boot loader off the selected system partition.
+On our linux system that will likely be grub2-efi, located after boot under /boot/efi.

+### Bootloader
+grub2-efi is an efi binary that reads typical grub configuration.
+Two basic items grub needs are the root device to mount, and the kernel to execute.
+It can also load additional modules, and uncompress/mount/execute a compressed initial root filesystem.
+The bootloader mounts the root filesystem, and from it loads the kernel.

+### Kernel load
+The kernel actually consists of two parts- a small portion of real-mode code, loaded below the 640K barrier, and the rest of the protected-mode kernel we typically refer to.
+These two parts communicate via the "Linux boot protocol", a shared segment of memory.
+This is where the boot loader writes a pointer to the kernel's command line arguments.
+The bootloader then jumps to the kernel's entry point.
+From this point the kernel code jumps to setup functions that initialize a stack, initializes the bss segment, and then jumps to main().

+### Kernel main()
+This initial kernel code handles setting a video mode, and preparing to switch to protected mode.
+First it sets up an initial interrupt table (IDT) and global descriptor table (GDT).
+After some magic called the A20 gate, the kernel enables protected mode by setting PE in CR0.
+At this point paging is still disabled, but the kernel can now address up to 4GB of ram.
+It jumps to the 32-bit kernel entry point, and begins decompressing the rest of the kernel which was above the 640k real-mode limit.
+When done, another jump is done, to startup_32() in the now-uncompressed kernel, located at the start of the second megabyte of ram (0x100000).

+### Kernel startup_32() through pid 1
+This code clears the bss segment, sets up the final GDT, builds page tables, then enables paging.
+At this point another jump is made to the platform-independent kernel startup, start_kernel(), which initializes the scheduler, memory and timekeeping.
+A new kernel thread is created from rest_init(), task scheduling is started, and the original thread goes to sleep, calling cpu_idle().
+This thread is process 0, which runs whenever there is no other runnable process.
+The new thread runs kernel_init(), which initializes any additional CPUs not in our hypothetical system.
+It then searches a path for init, which is run as pid 1.

+### init
+init finds its configuration in /etc/inittab for which runlevel to select, and /etc/init/rc.conf for which 'rc' scripts to run when entering/leaving a run level.
+As it moves through runlevel 0 up to 3 (the default), it runs /etc/rc.d/rc, which runs scripts in /etc/rcX.d, where X is the current run level.
+When all scripts have completed, the system has finished booting.

+### upstart/systemd
+Most modern distributions don't boot using init scripts, and now depend on upstart or systemd to start services at boot time, among other fancy tasks.
+This answer is long enough already.
+If you'd like to employ me, I will gladly write much more about the init replacement of your choice.

 ## References